 Resist the temptation to succumb to these excuses.
 Step into your leadership and become a great fundraiser.

-3. Board Development.
 The board owns the nonprofit.

 That’s uncomfortable to read, but it’s true.
-All not-for-profit corporations are still corporations and all owners of all corporations are responsible for revenue.
+All not-for-profit corporations are still corporations, and all owners of all corporations are responsible for revenue.
 It’s corporate law.

-However, because the ED is staff, it is considered a best practice to assist the board in their operations, administration, planning, and information dissemination.
+The executive director works in partnership with the board and for the board.
+However, because the executive director is staff, it is considered a best practice to assist the board in their operations, administration, planning, and information dissemination.

-They should understand the basics of 990 tax returns, audits, and compliance.
+This means being familiar with the basics of 990 tax returns, audits, and compliance.
 Creation and adherence to financial controls are also important.

-Increasingly, community stakeholders will expect your organization to be making progress so that women, people of color, LGBTQ people, people with disabilities or religious minorities don’t feel disrespected, excluded, or isolated in their roles.
+Increasingly, community stakeholders will expect your organization to be making progress so that women, people of color, LGBTQ people, people with disabilities, or religious minorities don’t feel disrespected, excluded, or isolated in their roles.

 Many organizations believe that if they simply prohibit biased behavior, they have done all they need to do.
 But we live in a culture that is filled with insensitive comments, implicit bias, and unequal treatment.

 We owe it to the people we serve (and to everyone else) to dismantle these inequities whenever possible.
-This is hard work, which means it requires a certain level of humility, patience and diligence to root out oppressive and biased patterns.
+This is hard work, which means it requires a certain level of humility, patience, and diligence to root out oppressive and biased patterns.